Aura Auth

 export const action = async ({ request }: Route.ActionArgs) => {

-return handlers.POST(request)
+return handlers.ALL(request)

 }